csiro-data-school/python/_episodes/05-syntax.md

 Try entering one or more keywords at the "help>" prompt to get a brief description of what they are used for.

 Spaces and tabs separate keywords, identifiers and expressions.
-They also play a special role in indentation levels in code blocks, which is covered next.
+They also play a special role in indentation levels in code blocks, which is covered later in this episode.

 ## Identifiers
 A Python identifier is a name used to identify a variable, function, class, module or other object.
 An identifier can start with a letter (a to z, A to Z) or an underscore (_) but may contain letters, underscores and digits (0 to 9) thereafter.